Next-Generation

 With the increasing availability of synthetic diamonds and a strong understanding of their spins’ quantum dynamics, this technology holds significant potential for the next generation of chip-scale sensing and timing components, to enhance systems for navigation, communication, and metrology which depend on compact and rugged solutions.

-Center Generation
+Color Center Generation

 Our technology is based on synthetically grown diamonds, treated in our labs to incorporate crystal defects with unique quantum properties